CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Docker-Swarm/README.md

 ### 2023-12-29: First Init

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez
+* Added playbook
+* Added readme
+* Tested and validated in develop / validation
 ## Authors

 * Lord Robin Crombez